open-source-modelling/insurance_python/bisection_alpha/README.md

 print("Example in the documentation for Galfa: "+ str(Galfa(M_Obs, r_Obs, ufr, 0.15, Tau)))
 print("Example in the documentation for BisectionAlpha: "+ str(BisectionAlpha(0.05, 0.5, M_Obs, r_Obs, ufr, Tau, Precision, 1000)))
 ```
+Note that this implementation use functions SWCalibrate and SWExtrapolate from the Smith & Wilson implementation.
+They are duplicated to this repository for completenes.
+If there are any inconsistencies, let us know.